 The Reach Project focuses on the delivery of development interventions to those who need them most.
 We are a research initiative based in the Munk School of Global Affairs at the University of Toronto.
 Our team is led by Joseph Wong and supported by the Mastercard Center for Inclusive Growth.
 The Reach Project team is composed of researchers from across the University of Toronto.
 Together, we examine the delivery of social services to those who are hardest to reach.

-Kirstyn Koswin is the Research Officer for the Reach Project.
+Kirstyn Koswin is the RESEARCH OFFICER for the Reach Project.
 In addition to serving as a lead researcher, Kirstyn coordinates teams of student researchers as they conduct desk and field research on the provision of social services to those who are hardest to reach.
-She holds a Master of Global Afffairs from the Munk School of Global Affairs, University of Toronto and a Bachelor of Arts (Honours) from McGill University.
-She has worked in business development and project management in the energy sector, serving clients in developed, developing, and post-conflict countries.
-She has also spent time living in Tunisia, working in the Political Section at Canada’s Embassy to Libya.
-Kirstyn is particularly interested in the provision of services to populations affected by conflict.
+She holds a Master of Global Affairs from the Munk School of Global Affairs.